jpatter/ML-POT/Lab-3/README.md

-# Setting up your first DSX notebook
+# Principal Component Analysis in Machine Learning

 ## Introduction:

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/DSX.png" height="150"/>](http://datascience.ibm.com/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/jupyter.png" height="150"/>](http://jupyter.org/index.html)

-In this lab, you will use IBM's Data Science Experience (DSX) to create a Jupyter IPython notebook to examine the principles of Machine Learning using the Titanic dataset.
-You will build a model based upon the actual Titanic disaster to predict who survived -- and who did not.
+In this lab, you will use IBM's Data Science Experience (DSX) to create a Jupyter IPython notebook to examine the concepts of Principal Component Analysis in Machine Learning.
+You will build a models based upon the matrix data an analyse their features.

 ## Objectives:

 Upon completing the lab, you will know how to:

 1. Create a Jupyter IPython notebook from a URL
-1. Load data from a URL
-1. Examine the data in PixieDust
-1. Examine and shape the data for use in an ML model
-1. Build a Pipeline for a Logistic Regression model
-1. Tune the model for maximal effectiveness
+1.

 ## Instructions: